no-trbl-2-u/GunJS_Example/Frontend.todo.md

 - Configure import aliases (ie. components/_ vs. ../../../components/_)
 - Configure a workaround for the styles in index.html

-## Implement Internal Routing
+## Implement Internal Routing (DONE)

-- Will need a "content" area since Nav is in center of the screen
-- Potentially expand Nav to take up width/height 100% so it can animate to fill the page?
+~- Will need a "content" area since Nav is in center of the screen~ ~- Potentially expand Nav to take up width/height 100% so it can animate to fill the page?~

+## Implement some type of base global Nav or "Return Home" button

+- Do it

 ## Implement Login/Logout UI